Financial sanctions are imposed by the Government and may apply to individuals, entities and governments, who may be resident in the UK or abroad.

 It is useful to consider the following facts about financial sanctions:

-- Standard anti-money laundering checks do not screen clients against the HM Treasury (HMT) list.
-Firms should not confuse HMT’s financial sanctions regime with anti-money laundering procedures.
+- Standard anti-money laundering checks do not screen clients against the OFSI’s Consolidated List.
+Firms should not confuse the Government’s financial sanctions regime with anti-money laundering procedures.

 - Financial sanctions apply to all transactions, there is no minimum financial limit.